Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Lie Algebras

 \subsection{Very Strange Formula}

-The very strange formula, which generalises the strange formula of Freudenthal--de~Vries, relates the dimensions of the eigenspaces of an automorphism of a simple Lie algebra to the distance between $\lambda_s$ and $\rho/h^\vee$.
+The very strange formula, which generalises the strange formula of Freudenthal--de~Vries, relates the dimensions of the eigenspaces of a finite-order automorphism of a simple Lie algebra to the distance of the corresponding vector to the Weyl vector.
 Here, we only state it for inner automorphisms.

 Let $\g$ be a finite-dimensional, simple Lie algebra with dual Coxeter number $h^\vee$.
 Given an automorphism $\sigma$ of $\g$ of order $n$, we define

 where $\g_{(j)}$ is the eigenspace $\g_{(j)}=\{x\in\g\,|\,\sigma x=e(j/n)x\}$.
 We note that $B(\sigma)$ can be written as